top of page

 Or is it possible that something truly unknown was in the water that day?

 Today, the Margate beach where Trunko appeared looks no different than any other stretch of South African coastline.
 Waves roll in, gulls cry overhead, and beachgoers go about their day.
-Few realise that nearly a century ago, the sand beneath their feet was the stage for one of the strangest maritime mysteries ever recorded.
-And though science insists the case is solved, the legend refuses to fade.
+Few realise that nearly a century ago.
+The sand beneath their feet was the stage for one of the strangest maritime mysteries ever recorded.
+And though science insists the case is solved.
+The legend refuses to fade.
 Because the truth is, even if Trunko was only a globster, the spectacle that unfolded in 1924 remains one of the most bizarre maritime events in history.

-Two whales, a decomposed corpse, and a crowd of astonished witnesses.
+Two whales.
+A decomposed corpse.
+A crowd of astonished witnesses.
 Together created a legend that has endured for generations.
-In the end, Trunko may not have been a living cryptid, but in the minds of those who saw it, it was something far greater.
+In the end, Trunko may not have been a living cryptid.
+But in the minds of those who saw it, it was something far greater.
 Proof, if only for a fleeting moment that the ocean still holds secrets we cannot explain.
-After nearly 100 years, Trunko has been exposed as little more than a decomposed whale carcass, a globster mistaken for a monster.
-Yet the mystery lingers in photographs, eyewitness reports, and unanswered questions.
-Were the witnesses truly deceived by an optical illusion?
+After nearly 100 years, Trunko has been exposed as little more than a decomposed whale carcass.
+A globster mistaken for a monster.
+Yet the mystery lingers in photographs.
+Eyewitness reports.
+And unanswered questions.

 Or was there more to the spectacle?